JamesSample/rid/README.md

  6. **[A new export-coefficient-based pollutant model for Norway](http://nbviewer.jupyter.org/github/JamesSample/rid/blob/master/notebooks/nope_model.ipynb)**.
 Some changes are required to the way loads are modelled in the RID project.
 One option is to modify TEOTIL, another is to develop a new model entirely.
 This notebook develops and tests a simple export-coefficient-based pollutant model (provisionally called NOPE) for simulating Norwegian river loads.

+ 7. **[Estimating loads in unmonitored areas](http://nbviewer.jupyter.org/github/JamesSample/rid/blob/master/notebooks/loads_unmonitored_regions.ipynb)**.
+Using the new NOPE model to estimate loads in unmonitored regions, and comparing the results to values previously reported.

 ## Annual data processing

 Links to the annual data processing are provided below.